laipn/company-fit/README.md

   - Follow up: "Reports tell him that doing it on company money actually saves money because it's a non-taxable business expense"
     - Follow up: "That's illegal.... yes... does illegality always imply immorality?"

+> *Follow Up**: Explain (e.g. flow-chart) the ethical decision-making you used to derive at your solution.

+> **Question**: "You catch some gossip stating that one of your direct reports underperforms.
+What do you do?"

+Common answers and follow up:
+- "Do nothing".
+People are entitled to their own opinion.
+  - Follow up: "What if instead of underperforming, the gossip is that the report is toxic?"
+- "It depends, do I hear this in public?
+Or accdientally from a supposedly private convo?.
+If it's public, I inform my report of that feedback"
+- "I contact the gossiper's manager and ask how that employee can improve?"
+  - Follow up: "The employee retracts and apologizes for their statement"

+> *Follow Up**: Explain (e.g. flow-chart) the ethical decision-making you used to derive at your solution.

 > [!TODO]